-- 1. The Subscriber, requested via the Subscriber Management Portal (login to the portal is acceptable authentication since it requires 2-factor authentication) - 2.
-The RA Administrator, requested via the RA application API or pre-determined trusted path - 3.
-The TrustFactory operations team, after it is approved by the PKI Administrator
+- 1. The Subscriber, requested via the Subscriber Management Portal (login to the portal is acceptable authentication of the subscriber) - The RA Administrator, requested via the RA application API or pre-determined trusted path - 3.
+The TrustFactory operations team, after it is approved by the CA Administrator - 4.
+Duly authorized third parties may submit a request upon subscriber's death, being wound up or organization cease to exist.

-Revocation requests are granted after they are authenticated by TrustFactory Client Issuing CA.
+Revocation requests are granted after they are suitably authenticated and validated by the relevant TrustFactory RA.